Basic Essential Principles of Insurance

 Doctrine of subrogation

 This principle is applied only in fire and marine insurance.
-According to this principle the insurer can recover the actual amount of loss.
-In case the loss occurs without any fault on anybody’s part, the insured can recover the loss from insurer.
-But if the loss arises due to the negligence of third party then loss can be recovered from the insurer or from the third party.
+According to this principle, the insurer can recover the actual amount of loss.
+In case the loss occurs without any fault on anybody’s part, the insured can recover the loss from the insurer.
+But if the loss arises due to the negligence of third party, then loss can be recovered from the insurer or from the third party.